FAQ And Educational Links:

 Aside from the huge difference in cost, what is the real difference between the Vetrolaser4 Class IV laser and the Class IV lasers that cost up to $25,000?

 In short, the big dollar Class IV lasers do emit more power, many over 15 Watts.
 But do you really need that much power?
 The thermal effect (tissue burning) becomes a real concern when using a laser that powerful.
 Tissues are sensitive and can only absorb so much heat without breaking down, nullifying the purpose of the treatment.
-The Vetrolaser4 emits a subtle warmth, soothing to most animals.
+The Vetro4 emits a subtle warmth, soothing to most animals.
+The Vetro4 has one pulse setting.
+The pulse setting interrupts the beam for a fraction of a second so there is little to no heat build-up.

 Note: The information below this point was taken from our Class IIIB site, Vetrolaser.com, and has a lot of information about lower power therapy lasers.